You may be more ready than you think you are.

 Providing a competent alternative for Barbados

 If you love Barbados, acknowledge the guidance of God, and have demonstrated competence in any area, then we want you and Barbados needs you.
-We would like you to consider being a Solutions Barbados candidate in the upcoming general election, to finally give voters a competent alternative to those who have brought us to the brink of economic ruin.
+We would like you to consider being a Solutions Barbados candidate in the upcoming general election, to finally give voters a competent alternative to those whose only solution is severe austerity (or mass public suffering).

 The door is now open to you – send us a message.